drupalprojects/po_translations_report/README.txt

 This module will help you to have reports on your po translations status.

-Configure the path to a folder contaigning po files and you'll get some reports on them.
+Configure the path to a folder containing po files and you'll get some reports on them.

 Reports are made for the number of translated strings, number of untranstaled